-What interests us about the article is its focus on binaries.
-And with it, the idea that Ireland can take the high moral ground in this instance.
+What is interesting to me about the article is its focus on binaries.
+And with that, the idea that Ireland can take the high moral ground in this instance.
 Ireland can be everything this new England is not.

 Fintan O’Toole’s argument goes something like this:

 - Ireland has always defined itself as the Anti-England, often to our detriment, because defining oneself in the negative, limits one’s horizons.